Jason2Brownlee/AuthoritySite/README.md

 A specific undeserved technical topic is selected as the focus for the authority site, that then offers a vast number of tutorials and answer all the common questions about the topic.
 Developers that need help with the topic find it via Google searches and keep coming back as the content is free and helpful, which builds trust.
 In exchange for an email address I offer more value in the form of free cheat sheets, guides, and email courses to readers.
 I then offer paid self-study information products for those readers looking to learn the topic systematically and to a greater depth.

-It require a love of daily writing, daily helping/serving developers, and figuring out messy technical topics.
+It requires a love of daily writing, daily helping/serving developers, and figuring out messy technical topics.
 This model is repeatable, a skill that can be taught/learned, and can be iteratively improved upon.
 Therefore continuous study of the model itself (this project) is an important part of the model.

 Below are the best resources to support this thesis.